enel-gdh-educational/katacoda-scenarios/docker/part3/step3b.md

 ```

 With this configuration you define:
-- `source`: this is the name of the volume defined in configuration file
+- `source` or the first string `models-vol`: this is the name of the volume defined in configuration file
-- `target`: this is the target path that you want to mount inside persistent volume; for this case
+- `target` or the second string `/app/modules`: this is the target path that you want to mount inside
-you can use `/app/module` which is the folder containing all input modules used by application
+  persistent volume; for this case you can use `/app/module` which is the folder
+  containing all input modules used by application

+Now add the volumes lines configuration inside docker-compose or
+copy the file `docker-compose-temp2.yml` with this command

+`cp docker-compose-temp2.yml docker-compose.yml`{{execute}}

-Now start you application
+then start your application

 `docker-compose up -d`{{execute}}